stoddabr/SparkFun_Simultaneous_RFID_Tag_Reader_Library/README.md

 This product is _**open source**_!

-The **code** is beerware; if you see me (or any other SparkFun employee) at the local, and you've found our code helpful, please buy us a round!
+The **code** is beerware; if you see me or another OPEnS Lab researcher and you've found this code helpful, please buy us a round!

 Please use, reuse, and modify these files as you see fit.
-Please maintain attribution to SparkFun Electronics and release anything derivative under the same license.
+Please maintain attribution to SparkFun Electronics and Oregon State University OPEnS Lab.
+Release anything derivative under the same license.

 Distributed as-is; no warranty is given.